elf4j/elf4j-tinylog/README.md

         </dependency>
 ```

-- A library, API, or server/container codebase would use the `test` or `provided` scope; or use the ELF4J API only
+Note: A library, API, or server/container codebase would use the `test` or `provided` scope; or use the ELF4J API only
 without any SPI provider like this, at all.
-That is, instead of dictating the logging provider, the facilitating
+That is, instead of dictating a logging provider, the facilitating codebase
-  codebase should leave the logging provider selection to the end-user application.
+should leave the choice on logging provider to the end-user application.